Customize and Control Data Access

 The process of enabling user attributes is summarized in the following steps.

-For security purposes, user attributes are only validated in an authentication workflow if the respective site setting is enabled by a site admin.
+For security purposes, user attributes are only validated in an authentication workflow if the user attribute setting is enabled by a site admin (on Tableau Cloud) or server admin (on Tableau Server).

 For more information about site settings, see Site Settings Reference topic in the Tableau Cloud Help.